gumlet/wordpress-video-plugin/readme.txt

 Author URI: https://www.gumlet.com
 Requires at least: 5.2
 Tested up to: 6.6
-Stable tag: 1.0.1
+Stable tag: 1.1
 Requires PHP: 7.2
 License: GPLv2
 License URI: https://www.gnu.org/licenses/old-licenses/gpl-2.0.html

-An official plugin by Gumlet for video embedding, dynamic watermark configuration and shortcode.
+An official plugin by Gumlet for video embedding, dynamic watermark configuration, user level analytics and shortcode.

 == Description ==

-> **The plugin offers dynamic watermarking, player customisation and embed shortcode for Gumlet videos**
+> **The plugin offers dynamic watermarking, player customisation, user level analytics, and embed shortcode for Gumlet videos**
 >
 > * Automate your video security using dynamic watermark support
 > * Select specific user data such as name, email, id to show as the dynamic watermark
 > * Use shortcode to embed videos quickly
 > * Responsive video embeds or use custom dimensions
 > * CDN delivery by AWS CloudFront (215+ locations)
+> * Track user level analytics for deeper insights
 > * Gumlet uses play.gumlet.io domain for data transfer.
 This domain is owned by https://www.gumlet.com.
 Read [Privacy Policy](https://www.gumlet.com/privacy/) and [Terms of Service](https://www.gumlet.com/terms/)

 This is the plugin you will ever need for securing videos!